310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Ehehe, let me praise you.
-Good boy, good boy…♪
+ufufu, let me praise you. good boy, good boy…♪

-Kaoru, I think I need to leave for now.
+kaoru, i think i need to leave for now.

-I left my spot to rehydrate, but that also means I left Midori alone to tend the truck.
+i left my spot to rehydrate, but that also means i left midori alone to tend the truck.
 {% endbubble %}

 {% bubble Kaoru %}